-Gonzalez enters his fourth season with the Patriots in which he finished second on the team in hitting (.291) in 2017, including a .325 batting average in the first half of the year.
+The Puerto Rico native enjoyed a notable 2017 season with the Patriots in which he finished second on the team in hitting (.291), including a .325 batting average in the first half of the year.
 That helped Gonzalez earn a selection as the Liberty Division starting catcher in the 2017 All-Star Game played at TD Bank Ballpark.

 Gonzalez spent the first seven years of his career in the Reds organization, including Triple-A service in Louisville in 2013.

 The Wabash Valley College alumnus has always excelled defensively throughout his career.
-He has thrown out 33% of potential base-stealers (199-596) over his career, including two seasons (2009, 2011) of over 50%.
-Additionally, Gonzalez holds a career .991 fielding percentage behind the plate.
+He has thrown out 32.3% of potential base-stealers (222-686) over his career, including two seasons (2009, 2011) of over 50%.
+Additionally, Gonzalez holds a career .992 fielding percentage behind the plate.